jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 **Applications on Ropes:**

-This data structure is widely used by softwares such as text editors like Sublime, email systems like Gmail and text buffers to handle large strings efficiently because of their performances in managing strings, especially compared with a traditional string implementation (an array of characters) and because they do not require contiguos memory allocation
+This data structure is widely used by softwares such as text editors like Sublime, email systems like Gmail and text buffers to handle large strings efficiently because of their performances in managing strings, especially compared with a traditional string Implementation (an array of characters) and because they do not require contiguos memory allocation

 - Text Editors which handle large amounts of strings.
 - E-mail messages which might require lot of editing.